Drumber/RemoteLight/README.md

 # RemoteLight v0.2 - Multifunctional LED Control Software

-RemoteLight is a Java based control software for WS2811/WS2812 LEDs (aka Neopixel).
+RemoteLight is a Java based control software for WS2811/WS2812 (aka Neopixel) and some other addressable LED strips.
 It offers a modern, user-friendly UI and a lot of features.

 <img src="https://user-images.githubusercontent.com/29163322/67694588-df215580-f9a3-11e9-8666-b8a64ea08465.PNG" width="400"> <img src="https://user-images.githubusercontent.com/29163322/67695256-0b89a180-f9a5-11e9-839e-5b585c7783f2.PNG" width="400">

 ## Features
 - Easy to use
 - Supports **Arduino** and **Raspberry Pi**
+- Artnet output
 - Custom colors
 - Animations
 - Scenes